vladkrutenyuk/three-kvy-core/README.md

     // Returns a cleanup function that is called on detach,
     // similar to `useEffect()` in React.
     useCtx(ctx) {
-        // use ctx on attach;
+        // use attached ctx on its attach;
         ctx.three.renderer;

         return () => {
-            // do cleanup
+            // do cleanup on ctx detach
         }
     }
 }